Are you planning to buy a new camera? Are you in a mess by seeing so many types of cameras and so many variants?

-Except it is small and compact, it does not offer any other benefits against a smartphone camera.
+Except it is small and compact, it does not offer any other benefits to a smartphone camera.
 Your smartphone is capable of delivering excellent images far better than cheap compact cameras.

-Action cameras are a special type of camera, comes in smaller sizes, and the body is waterproof.
+Action cameras are a special type of camera, that come in smaller sizes, and the body is waterproof.
 Videography is the main focus of action cameras.